vburckhardt/terraform-ibm-base-ocp-vpc/README.md

 ### Note

 - One worker pool should always be named as `default`.
-Refer [issue 2849](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/2849) for further details.
+Refer to [issue 2849](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/2849) for further details.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements